danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-08-09-eurovelo-albania.md

     {% figcaption %}Can you spot Max in the landscape?{% endfigcaption %}
 {% endfigure %}

 The day was torturous as the novelty of the views wore off and we both grew tired of the constant and unexpected climbing.
-We’d both run out of food to, down to our last few nuts, and were now desperate to find somewhere to either re-supply or buy a meal to keep us going.
+We’d both run out of food too, down to our last few nuts, and were now desperate to find somewhere to either re-supply or buy a meal to keep us going.
 Eventually we found a hotel where we stopped for lunch around mid-afternoon and quickly bought some pasta dishes of the menu.
 Mine quickly turned out to be just a plate of pasta with some olive oil on, while Max’s was pasta with some kind of tomato sauce on it.
 We both quickly demolished this, before getting distracted on our way out by a large cage.

 {% figure %}
     <div class="row pair">